ron2111/Awesome-Projects-Collection/ML Projects/Project_doc.md

 By means of this project if any driver falls asleep or he / She eyes closes or gets drowsy he will be immediately alerted by an buzzer/Alarm System Using Face and Eye tracking
 Hope this project see light .

+<h3> Spectral Subtraction</h3><hr>

+These days most of the data is corrupted or noisy due to being shifted or transferred multiple times.
+This project aims to build a spectral subtraction model for filtering the noisy audio waves.